mymmrac/telego-docs/content/docs/setup/configuration.md

 - `WithLongPollingUpdateInterval`
     - Update interval for long polling, ensure that between two calls of `telego.Bot.GetUpdates` will be at least specified time, but it could be longer
-    - Default: 0.5s
+    - Default: 0s
-    - **Note**: Telegram has built in a timeout mechanism, to properly use it set `telego.GetUpdatesParams.Timeout` to desired timeout and update interval to 0 (recommended way)
+    - **Note**: Telegram has built in a timeout mechanism, to properly use it, set `telego.GetUpdatesParams.Timeout` to desired timeout and update interval to 0 (default, recommended way)
 - `WithLongPollingRetryTimeout`
     - Interval before trying to get updates after an error
-    - Default: 3s
+    - Default: 8s
 - `WithLongPollingBuffer`
     - Buffer size of update chan that will be returned
     - Default: 100

+> If `telego.GetUpdatesParams` passed into `bot.UpdatesViaLongPooling` as nil, then default timeout of 8s will be
+> applied, unless explicitly specified using non-nil parameter

 ### Webhook options